Him188/kotlin-jvm-blocking-bridge/BridgeFeatures.md

 - is inside interface but JVM target is below 8 (default implementation in interface not supported)

-IntelliJ plugin will show you a inlay hint on the capable functions that may be 'inferred' a `@JvmBlcokingBridge`.
+IntelliJ plugin will show you an inlay hint on the capable functions that may be 'inferred' a `@JvmBlockingBridge`.

 ## Compiler options